MSalah73/cookiebox/README.md

 <!-- cargo-rdme start -->

-A strongly typed cookie management crate for the Actix Web framework.
+A type safe cookie management crate for the Actix Web framework.

-cookiebox provides a robust, type-safe, and flexible approach to managing cookies in Actix web based applications.
+Cookiebox provides a robust, type safe, and flexible approach to managing cookies in Actix web based applications.
 It allows you to define, configure, and retrieve cookies with minimal boilerplate.

 ## Features